 Taking the Element of Chance out of Project Profitability: Five Factors to Watch

 Project profitability can be won or lost at the execution level.
-Here are five critical control points that project managers should have front-of-mind when looking for ways to improve on project delivery and, ultimately, their companies’ fiscal health.
+Here are five critical control points that project managers should have front-of-mind when looking for ways to improve project delivery in professional services and, ultimately, their companies’ fiscal health.

 1. Master the details